-Some researchers argue that competition is a key factor affecting the application of MAP in enterprise management.
+Some researchers argue that competition is the main factor influencing the application of MAP in enterprise management.
 According to Ahmad,2 competition creates tension, instability, uncertainty, and risk for enterprises, thereby prompting them to adjust their control systems, use resources wisely, and make timely business decisions.
-This leads to enterprises enhancing the implementation of MAP in management to adapt to the opportunities and challenges in today's volatile business environment.
-Similar results were found in studies by Al - Omiri and Drury,3 Hoque,4 Doan,5 Hung6 regarding the positive relationship between the level of competition and the level of MAP application.
-However, O'Coror et al.,7 as well as Pham et al.,8 found no relationship between competition and the application of MAPs in enterprises.
+This leads to enterprises enhancing

-The research by Pierce and O'Dea,9 Joshi,10 Haldma and Laats,11 El-Ebaishi et al.,12 and Ahmad13 found that the size of enterprises positively influences the application of MAP.
+The research by Pierce and O'Dea,9 Joshi,10 Haldma and Laats,11 El-Ebaishi et al.,12 and Ahmad13 found that the size of enterprises positively influences the application of MAPs.
 Specifically, larger enterprises tend to apply MAP more than small and medium-sized enterprises.
 Additionally, William and Seaman14 found that changes in MAP methods occur more frequently in small enterprises compared to large ones.
-Furthermore, William and Seaman14 discovered a relationship between organizational structure and the application of MAP.
-Specifically, enterprises with decentralized organizational structures tend to change MAPs methods and techniques in their accounting systems more than those with centralized structures.
-Similarly, Abdel-Kader and Luther15 also found that the application of MAP in enterprises with a high level of decentralization is greater than in those with low decentralization.
-Meanwhile, Hoque4 found that decentralization does not influence the application of MAP.
+Furthermore, William and Seaman14 discovered a relationship between organizational structure and the application of MAPs.
+Specifically, enterprises with decentralized organizational structures tend to change MAP methods and techniques in their accounting systems more than those with centralized structures.
+Similarly, Abdel-Kader and Luther15 also found that the application of MAPs in enterprises with a high level of decentralization is greater than in those with low decentralization.
+Meanwhile, Hoque4 found that decentralization does not influence the application of MAPs.

-Pham et al.,8 identified a positive influence of production technology on the application of MAP in manufacturing enterprises in northern Vietnam.
-In particular, enterprises with advanced production technology prioritize the application of modern MAP.
+Pham et al.,8 identified a positive influence of production technology on the application of MAPs in manufacturing enterprises in northern Vietnam.
+In particular, enterprises with advanced production technology prioritize the application of modern MAPs.

-Macias16 studying the application of MAP in Spanish enterprises, found an increase in the level of MAP application when ownership shifted from state-owned enterprises to private enterprises.
-Additionally, the author discovered that enterprises with joint ventures with foreign partners tend to apply modern MAP more than those without such joint ventures.
+Macias16 studying the application of MAPs in Spanish enterprises, found an increase in the level of MAPs application when ownership shifted from state-owned enterprises to private enterprises.
+Additionally, the author discovered that enterprises with joint ventures with foreign partners tend to apply modern MAPs more than those without such joint ventures.

-Ismail and King17 found a positive relationship between the level of information technology, the manager's understanding of accounting, and the level of consulting from professional organizations and auditing firms with the application of MAP in small and medium sized enterprises in Malaysia.
+Ismail and King17 found a positive relationship between the level of information technology implementation, the manager's understanding of accounting, and the level of consulting from professional organizations and auditing firms with the application of MAP in small and medium sized enterprises in Malaysia.

-When investigating the reasons for the low usage of MAP in Sri Lanka, Subasinghe and Fonseka18 found that corporate culture is the main factor influencing the application of MAT in this country, while the perceptions of senior managers, the need for planning, and market instability have little or no impact.
+When investigating the reasons for the low usage of MAPs in Sri Lanka, Subasinghe and Fonseka18 found that corporate culture is the main factor influencing the application of MAP in this country, while the perceptions of senior managers, the need for planning, and market instability have little or no impact.